Infineon/high-side-switch/docs/sw-frmwk/arduino/arduino-examples.rst

       - * Switch dependent on optional user button.
         * Compatible with BTS5001x and BTS700x variants.

-All Arduino sketches are also available for the other included platforms.
-See below :code:`src/framework/PLATFORM` directory.
+All Arduino sketches are also available for the other included frameworks.
+See below :code:`src/framework/FRAMEWORK` directory.

 BTT-hss-advanced
 """"""""""""""""